cs1302uga/cs1302-ce28/README.md

 specified range (i.e., from `lo` to `hi`).
 After a call to `selectMin`, **the smallest value in the range is guaranteed to be at index `lo`.**

 1. **GROUP MEMBER 1:** implement the `selectMin` method in `SelectionSort.java`.
    You may want to implement a static `swap` method to help you perform the swaps.

+1. **GROUP MEMBER 1:** Write some code in the `main` method of `SelectionSort.java` to test the implementation of `selectMin`.
+Make sure you test a few different dataypes and vary the starting (`lo`) and ending (`hi`) indices.
+The output of your program should describe the test cases that are executing by including at least:
+      * the array contents
+      * `hi`, `lo`
+      * Descriptive text around the output describing what the user (TA or instructor) is seeing.

-Be sure to include some code in the `main` method to test the implementation.
-Once your group is confident that the code compiles and runs correctly, verify that your code passes the `checkstyle` audit, then stage and commit `SelectionSort.java` to your local repository with tag `"checkpoint-1"`, then push the changes up to the repository on GitHub.
+1. Once your group is confident that the code compiles and runs correctly, make sure your code passes the `checkstyle` audit, then stage and commit `SelectionSort.java` to your local repository with tag `"checkpoint-1"`, then **push the changes** up to the repository on GitHub.

-1. **GROUP MEMBER 2:** Pull the changes to your local copy of the repository, if needed.
+1. **GROUP MEMBER 2:** Pull the changes to your local copy of the repository.

 1. **EVERYONE:** View the condensed, graphical version of your Git log using `git adog`.